LostByteSoft/Bash-Sha-256-Verification/readme.md

 Bash sha 256 verification help tool

 BETA VESION !!!
-If you want help you're welcome !!
+If you want to help you're welcome !!

+I'M WORKING ON A VERSION THAT TAKE THE GOOD LINE TO CHECK THE SHA.

+ONLY ONE LINE IS SUPPORTED IN *.sha256 FILE.

 Things to do !